nallen05/old-norse/flokkr/README.md

 <--------- scheduled duration ------------>
 ```

-FLOKKR keeps timers in sync with each other by scheduling based on tick-start to tick-start (instead of tick-end to tick-start).
-Long running tasks cut into the idle cooloff period (not the global schedule).
+FLOKKR keeps timers in sync with each other by scheduling based on tick-start to tick-start.
+Long running tasks cut into the idle cooloff period between tick execution ending & the next tick starting.

 ```
 Tick N starts